-Earlier this week, with markets down some 20% from previous highs, I shared what I bought here.
-It remains my goal to keep buying in the coming months while saving more cash on hand across various accounts.
+In fact, that means buying in the coming months while saving more cash on hand across various accounts.
 As guidance and support through this COVID-19 crisis, here are some thoughts for inspiration (because nobody is perfect at this financial stuff including yours truly):

 Stay safe, stay well, and see you here next week,

 Other cool reads

 Seems like my pick is holding up rather well in Roadmap2Retire’s annual stock picking contest.
 So far, so good!